 Get your target audience in small groups and ask them honestly what they think of your brand.
 A focus group might be held in person or virtually using video calls.
 For businesses with intricate supply systems, this approach would work well.

-Focus groups may show you where your system has knowledge gaps and how to influence product development positively.
+Brand focus groups may show you where your system has knowledge gaps and how to influence brand perception of product development positively.

-Running a survey cycle every three months could provide you with the most recent data about your audience.
+Running a brand survey cycle every three months could provide you with the most recent data about your audience.
 Additionally, you may link polls to specific advertising initiatives.
-A few examples of customer surveys are:
+A few brand perception examples of customer surveys are:

 - Product Survey: They are used to get information for marketing campaigns and product development teams about how happy a customer is with a specific product.